 This guide is intended for the boreal forest of northern Ontario where foraging presents an alternative to harvesting lumber and the forest’s ability to absorb the impact of harvesting is greater.
-Forests and freshwater food systems – comprised of plants, animals, birds, fish, and fungi – are important sources of nutrition for many people in northern Ontario.
-They are also key indicators of healthy functioning forest ecosystems and food webs.
+Forests and freshwater food systems – comprised of plants, animals, birds, fish and fungi – are important sources of nutrition.
+They are also key indicators of healthy forest ecosystems and food webs.

 Northern Forest Foraging Guide